RoastPotatoes/roastpotatoes.github.io/_posts/2015-09-03-a-small-look-at-leandrens-plate.md

 ![](http://i.imgur.com/ncYHf2w.jpg)

 Orders are over and extras are currently unavailable.
-If you are still looking for one watching [this thread](https://geekhack.org/index.php?topic=73666.0) is your best bet.
+If you are still looking for one, watching [this thread](https://geekhack.org/index.php?topic=73666.0) is your best bet.

 * [LeandreN's Blog](http://leandren.blogspot.no/)
 * [Groupbuy Thread on GH (Over)](https://geekhack.org/index.php?topic=73666.0)